 Symbol Meaning F Failure A device error has occurred.
-The measured value is no longer valid. С Function check The device is in service mode (e.g. during a simulation).
-S Out of specification The device is operated: Outside its technical specification limits (e.g. outside the process temperature range) М Maintenance required Maintenance is required.
+The measured value is no longer valid. С Function check The device is in service mode (e.g. during a simulation). s Out of specification The device is operated: Outside its technical specification limits (e.g. outside the process temperature range) Outside of the configuration carried out by the user (e.g. maximum flow in parameter 20 mA value) М Maintenance required Maintenance is required.
 The measured value remains valid.